 Today, Venice is an important economic center and is one of the famous tourist cities in the world.
-A number of places like St. Marks’s Basilica and the Grand Canal draw millions of visitors to this area of islands on an annual basis.
+A number of places like St. Marks’s Basilica and the Grand Canal draw millions of visitors to this area of islands like those Caribbean islands!!

 The best things to do in Venice and the places to visit in Venice are as follows:-

-Just like the other countries in the world, Venice also has hundreds of canals which connects the various islands.
+Just like the other countries in the world, Venice also has hundreds of canals that connect the various islands.
 The largest of them is the Canale Grande.
-This massive canal is more like a river and it passes through one side of Venice to the other and quisling through the center in a large S like pattern.
+This massive canal is more like a river and it passes from one side of Venice to the other and quisling through the center in a large S like pattern.
 Over 100 buildings lie along the banks of the canal and it has also played an important waterway for hundreds of years in the city of Venice.

 Source : hotelcanalgrande.it

 The Ponte di Rialto is immensely the most famous and iconic as it is one of the bridges which stretches through the impressive Grand Canal.
 It connects the San Marco and San Polo districts of Venice.
 The bridge is a hugely popular tourist attraction and an important pedestrian thoroughfare.

 If someone is looking for a spot for relaxation and to get away from the busy unwanted chaos of the tourists, then Lido is the perfect place to go.
 This is a separate distinct island that creates a barrier between Venice and the Adriatic Sea and also attributes a long stretch of beautiful beach for the tourists to enjoy the journey.
 The Lido also has many residential areas, shops, restaurants and hotels, and many more things.
 This place has a much calmer, laid back, and relaxed weather which allows the visitors to enjoy the beauty of this place even more.
 Lido is undoubtedly the best escape and even supplies a stark contrast to the busy streets and waterways which surround the grand canal of Venice city.